Kraken’s Riley Sheahan hosts mental-health podcast, sharing his experiences in hope of helping others

 The Red Wings stuck with Sheahan for four-plus seasons, seeing him top out at 36 points in 2014-15.
 He was dealt to Pittsburgh, then Florida and spent the past two campaigns with Edmonton and Buffalo, scoring four goals and adding nine assists in 53 games for the Sabres last season.

-He signed a one-year, $850,000 deal last month with the Kraken, which like his ability to play center as well as wing.
+He signed a one-year, $850,000 deal last month with the Kraken, which likes his ability to play center as well as wing.
 In the team’s preseason opener in Spokane, he scored the franchise’s first goal of any kind against the Vancouver Canucks.

 The competition for spots on the bottom two forward lines is intense.
 But Sheahan says he feels more able to cope than he would have years ago.